-A presentation by BerGenBio’s senior management team will take place today at 10:00 am CET and be webacast live.
+A presentation by BerGenBio’s senior management team will take place today at 10:00 am CET and be webcast live.

 US: +1 646 787 0157

-The Q1 Financial report, presentation and link to the webcast are available at www.bergenbio.com in the section Investors/Financial Reports.
-A recording will be available shortly after the webcast has finished.
+The Q1 2021 Financial report and presentation are available on the Company’s website in the Investors/Financial Reports section and a recording of the webcast will be made available shortly after the webcast has finished.

-BerGenBio is a clinical-stage biopharmaceutical company focused on developing transformative drugs targeting AXL as a potential cornerstone of therapy for aggressive diseases, including immune-evasive, therapy resistant cancers and infectious diseases.
-The company’s proprietary lead candidate, bemcentinib, is a potentially first-in-class selective AXL inhibitor in a broad Phase II oncology clinical development programme focused on combination and single agent therapy in lung cancer and leukaemia.
-A first-in-class functional blocking anti-AXL antibody, tilvestamab, is undergoing Phase I clinical testing.
-In parallel, BerGenBio is developing companion diagnostic tests to identify those patient populations most likely to benefit from bemcentinib: this is expected to facilitate more efficient registration trials supporting a precision medicine-based commercialisation strategy.
+BerGenBio is a clinical-stage biopharmaceutical company focused on developing transformative drugs targeting AXL as a potential cornerstone of therapy for aggressive diseases, including immune-evasive, therapy resistant cancers.
+The company’s proprietary lead candidate, bemcentinib, is a potentially first-in-class selective AXL inhibitor in a broad phase II clinical development programme focused on combination and single agent therapy in cancer, leukaemia and COVID-19.
+A first-in-class functional blocking anti-AXL antibody, tilvestamab, is undergoing phase I clinical testing.
+In parallel, BerGenBio is developing a companion diagnostic test to identify patient populations most likely to benefit from AXL inhibition: this is expected to facilitate more efficient registration trials supporting a precision medicine-based commercialisation strategy.